 one or more of the components (e) to (h) in the above table does not occur at all, or occurs only at a much lower concentration compared to,

-the relevant limit set out in the Gas Specification, the Interconnected Party may measure and/or determine that characteristic or component less frequently than stipulated in the above table, provided that its monitoring is sufficient to demonstrate compliance with the Gas Specification.
+the relevant limit set out in the Gas Specification, the Interconnected Party may with First Gas’ written approval (not to be unreasonably withheld or delayed) measure and/or determine that characteristic or component less frequently than stipulated in the above table, provided always that its monitoring is sufficient to demonstrate compliance with the Gas Specification.

 First Gas may disclose any exceptions to the testing frequencies set out in section 6.10 to any other person, including by publishing that information on OATIS.

-Where it also produces the gas it injects, the Interconnected Party shall test for each of the components (e) to (h) in section 6.10 following any material change in the source of its gas, including in the proportions of gas obtained from any new reservoir and/or production zones in any reservoir.
+Where it also produces the gas it injects, the Interconnected Party shall at its cost test for each of the components (e) to (h) in section 6.10 following any material change in the source of its gas, including in the proportions of gas obtained from any new reservoir and/or production zones in any reservoir.

 The Interconnected Party shall determine the values of the characteristics or components (d) to (i) in section 6.10 by direct measurement or testing.
 When so doing the Interconnected Party shall use only: